sanketkheni01/rn-size/README.md

 ### What about ios?

-Open for pull request if you want to add support for ios.
+Open for a pull request.